greenelab/covid19-review/content/response-to-reviews/methods-v1.md

+**Note: We do not need to submit a response to reviewers for this manuscript.
+These notes are for our own record.**

 # Review 1

 The authors have proposed and realized an interesting framework to allow for the construction of a review in collaborative setting while ensuring high levels of traceability.
 The idea is quite fresh, and the technical implementation appropriate for the back-end.
 Given the pioneering character of their work, I do not necessarily see its limitations as reasons for rejection, but as points where their experiences and challenges might by themselves be useful for others.
 Many concern the front-end.